dbacall/movie-bucket-list/README.md

 ## Getting Started

 - Fork this repo and clone it to your local system
-- To install dependencies, run npm install in the terminal
+- To install dependencies, run `npm install` in the terminal
-- In the project directory, you can run `npm start`
+- In the project directory, you can run `npm run dev`
 - Runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.